-After years of renting I’m finally ready to make homeownership a reality.
-Before I wasn’t ready to settle anywhere and I honestly wasn’t sure it was for me.
+After years of renting I’m finally ready to make homeownership a reality and prepare to buy a house.
+Before I wasn’t ready to permanently settle anywhere and I honestly wasn’t sure it was for me.
 But becoming a mother has made me realize the importance of ownership and having a place to call my own.
 I want to give my children that; a house, a home, and a life they can be proud of.
-This preparing to buy a house checklist and financial plan will keep me focused on that goal.

 For a very long time I managed my money without a budget.
 I spent what I wanted, when I wanted and prayed the transaction went through.
 Thank goodness for growth.
 Now I have a budget.
 I plan for everything I want to buy.
 When getting ready to buy your first home it’s important to know exactly how much money you have coming in and how much you have going out.
 That means budgeting every bill, shopping trip, vacation and large purchase.
 Tracking your money will allow you to know exactly how much house you can afford when it’s time to make that decision.